3 Exporting tree with data

 3.1 Introduction

-The treeio package (Wang et al. 2020) supports parsing various phylogenetic tree file formats including software outputs that contain evolutionary evidences.
-Some of the formats are just log file
+The treeio package (Wang et al., 2020) supports parsing various phylogenetic tree file formats including software outputs that contain evolutionary evidence.
+Some of the formats are just log files

-and r8s outputs), while some of the others are
+and r8s output), while some of the others are

-bracket, which was reserved to store comment in standard Nexus format, to store
+bracket, which was reserved to store comments in standard Nexus format, to store

 inferences).
 With treeio, we are

-now able to parse these files to extract phylogenetic tree and map associated
+now able to parse these files to extract phylogenetic trees and map associated

 data on the tree structure.
 Exporting tree structure is easy, users can use